wsn-newsletter Subscribe to WSN.

 Is Betting on Daily Fantasy Sports Legal in the USA?

-Real-money fantasy sports betting is legal in every US state in some form except Washington, Idaho, Montana, Nevada, and Hawaii.
+Real-money fantasy sports betting is legal in almost every US state except Washington, Idaho, Montana, Nevada, and Hawaii.

-The distinction between skill in fantasy sports and in traditional sports betting is confusing at best and it was put to the test in the 2007 New Jersey District Court case Humphrey vs. Viacom Inc. The court found in favor of fantasy sports being a game of skill and therefore exempt from anti-gambling laws.
+This distinction between skill in fantasy sports and traditional sports betting was tested in the 2007 New Jersey District Court case Humphrey vs. Viacom Inc. The court ruled in favor of fantasy sports being classified as a game of skill, exempting it from anti-gambling laws.

-DFS 2.0, which is a player prop parlay variation of traditional DFS, has faced scrutiny recently from certain state regulators (such as Florida and Wyoming) who have labeled the practice as sports betting and sent cease and desist letters to operators.
+However, DFS 2.0, a player prop parlay variation of traditional daily fantasy sports, has recently faced scrutiny from state regulators in Florida and Wyoming, who have labeled it as sports betting and issued cease and desist letters to operators.

 Best Daily Fantasy Sports Sites in the US